grafana/agent/docs/operation-guide.md

 to a new shard, up to 100%.
 When moving to a new shard, any existing data in the WAL from the old machine is effectively discarded.

-## Prometheus "Instances"
+## Prometheus instances

 The Grafana Agent defines a concept of a Prometheus _Instance_, which is its own mini Prometheus-lite server.
-The Instance runs a combination of Prometheus service discovery, scraping, a WAL for storage, and `remote_write`.
+The instance runs a combination of Prometheus service discovery, scraping, a WAL for storage, and `remote_write`.

 Instances allow for fine grained control of what data gets scraped and where it